PROFESSIONAL DEVELOPMENT SUPPORT

 CWI Provides On Site Training and Support

 CWI offers a wide variety of customizable workshops and presentations.
 We provide on-site trainings, retreats, and professional development, as well as coaching and consulting support.
-We will work with your organization to assess the best approach to your unique circumstance and needs.
-We will help you to identify and outcomes based event that will inspire and motivate faculty/staff.
-All workshops are facilitated by veteran educators.
-CWI events are customizable and available in one day or multi-day formats, from nuts and bolts to advanced planning.
+We will work with your school or organization to assess the best approach to your unique situation and needs.
+We will also help you to create an outcomes based PD training and planning event that will inspire and motivate your faculty.
+CWI events are customizable and available in one day or multi-day formats.
+Student and parent sessions are also available.

 We would be glad to discuss your school or organization's needs and context, by email or phone, at 909.480.3966 (PST).